Dispersed camping with kids

 There are some general guidelines to follow when dispersed camping with kids (and without kids!) for safety reasons and just common courtesy towards our national resources and future campers.

 Looking for more family camping info?
-We’ve got you covered here with tips for your beginner campers, packing lists, and info on family backpacking too.
+We’ve got you covered here with tips for beginner campers, packing lists, and info on family backpacking too.

 As an Amazon Associate and member of other affiliate programs, we earn from qualifying purchases.